A63 road: North Cave to Hull

-The Welton/Brough – North Ferriby section opened in 1961.
+The Welton/Brough – North Ferriby section opened in the late summer of 1963.
+Martin Cowley Ltd, of Derbyshire, was given the £156,947 contract in August 1961 for the two-mile section.
 At the Elloughton-cum-Brough-Welton parish boundary, there is a grade-separated junction for Brough to the south and Welton to the north.
 The road passes on the south side of South Hunsley School (with a leisure centre) at Melton, part of the parish of Welton.

 A new grade separated junction was constructed east of Melton near North Ferriby in 2006/7.
 The Shell Grand Dale filling station is on the westbound side, west of the Melton interchange.
 The Yorkshire Wolds Way crosses at this point.

 The North Ferriby bypass and North Ferriby – Hessle sections opened in 1961.
+Martin Cowley Ltd of Clay Cross, in Derbyshire, was given the contract for the two-mile bypass, for £281,851 in August 1959, to take 20 months from October 1959; it was opened on Friday 25 August 1961.
 The former route is partly the B1231 (for Swanland).
 The road meets the A15 at a grade-separated junction.
 The former route, before the South Docks Road improvement, followed the current A1105 into Hull.

 The road continues through the Humber Bridge Country Park, across the Hull-Selby railway, and under the Humber Bridge.
-The Humber bridge was designed to take some of Hull's traffic southwards, but the vast majority takes the A63 westwards, towards the M18.
+The Humber Bridge was designed to take some of Hull's traffic southwards, but the vast majority takes the A63 westwards, towards the M18.
 The road passes on the south side of Hessle, next to Hessle railway station, and follows the Hull to Selby railway line closely on the southern side as far as the outskirts of Hull near the western docks.